murilokuerten92/murilokuerten92/README.md

 ### Hi there! 😁

 My name is Murilo Kuerten from Brazil (🇧🇷).
-I've been working as Front-End and Back-End Developer since 2019 and currently I'm Full Stack at [Cubo Sistemas](https://cobcloud.com.br).
+I've been working as Front-End and Back-End Developer since 2019 and currently I'm Full Stack at [Via Laser](https://www.vialaserdepilacao.com.br/).
 I'm passionate about open source projects and I've always loved to produce a lot of content during my career.

 In my free time I like to play (and watch) surf (:surfer:), to read books (📚), I'm programming (:computer:), I'm an investor (:chart_with_upwards_trend:) and eventually I like to philosophize about life with a beer (🍺).